What is Dyslexia?

 Receiving appropriate additional support when required is not dependent upon the formal identification of a specific label such as dyslexia.
 However, this should not be interpreted to indicate that schools and local authorities are not supportive of formally identifying additional support needs such as dyslexia.
 Indeed the information gathered during the identification process is valued and forms part of the ongoing monitoring of the child or young person’s progress and support.

-The following selection of short films may help teachers to understand what it feels like to be dyslexic and to explain this to pupils, parents and colleagues
+Select the section below to access a range of short films which may help teachers to understand what it feels like to be dyslexic and to explain this to pupils, parents and colleagues

 Dyslexia Scotland video on the Scottish Definition of Dyslexia gives some real-life examples from children and young people about what it means for them.